butlin/presentations/MEDI2101 Wk 3_1 respiratory_regulation1.md

 **Note:** In the context of this learning outcome we are discussing chemoreceptor feedback to breathing regulation.

-**Chemoreceptors also feedback to the cardiovascsular centres of the brain.** More on this in Week 6.
+**Chemoreceptors also feedback to the cardiovascular centres of the brain.** More on this in Week 6.

 --
 <!-- .slide: data-auto-animate -->